poojashanbhag09/Disk-Monitoring---Azure/README.md

 * **Azure Monitor Workbooks**:

   * Build interactive dashboards using Kusto Query Language (KQL) on data in `InsightsMetrics`.
+  * A sample KQL query to analyze disk usage across virtual machines has been added to this repository.
+  * Use it with Azure Log Analytics to monitor and visualize disk space metrics such as % Free Space and Free Megabytes.
   * Visualize:

     * Disk usage trends over time